sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/01-why-stats.md

 ## Overview

-The *Statistics for Social Justice* book (S4SJ) is written directly to and for social workers—not TPC.
-However, throughout this course, I am asking us to translate concerns, issues, situations, and methods that we recognize as potentially overlapping and similar with TPC professionals or even be inspired to invent different and new issues and methods for TPC.
+The *Statistics for Social Justice* book (S4SJ) is written directly to and for social workers—not TPC or other communication design fields.
+However, throughout this course, I am asking us to translate concerns, issues, situations, and methods that we recognize as potentially overlapping and similar with communication professionals or even be inspired to invent different and new issues and methods for TPC.

-The first three readings set us down this inventive path for the future of TPC professionals to take up more data-driven, structural approaches to our work, ***or what could be our work***!
+The first three readings set us down this inventive path for the future of communication professionals to take up more data-driven, structural approaches to our work, ***or what could be our work***!
 Here's a basic rationale and use for each of the readings in the context of this course:

 1. The S4SJ book provides us with the initial structure of concepts and statistical techniques to adapt into our own ***structural perspective*** to carry into and inform TPC.
 2. Lindgren, Gerdes, and Lawrence discuss and define what they call a social justice ethic.
 They briefly survey the social justice turn in TPC, and its exigence in response to the myriad ways ethics have been conceptualized and operationalized in TPC's past.
 This book chapter can help us gain a sense for where TPC has been and where it is going with regards to social justice work.